 - Rosa Mexicano: gluten-free menu and table-side guacamole preparation (Union Square location is most gluten-free friendly)

 - Rocking Horse Cafe: a lively restaurant with all gluten-free clearly marked on menu

 - Ovelia: certified gluten-free menu with a traditional Greek food with homemade sausage that is amazing.

-- Casa Pomona: traditional food from Spain including tapas and paella
+- Casa Pomona: traditional food from Spain including tapas and paella (CLOSED)

 - Bogota Latin Bistro: traditional Colombian fare including arepas, cornmeal empanadas, patacones (plaintains), and even 2 dedicated gluten-free fryers

 - Caracas Arepa Bar: homemade Venezuelan food including 100% cornmeal areaps.
 Three locations!